 User observation helps with other Explore activities, as well as with refining the product goals.
 It should be complemented with other methods to uncover user needs, such as interviews, questionnaires, diary methods and focus groups.
 Anthropometric, ergonomic and capability data can also supplement user observation to provide insight into user diversity.
 See the About users section for further information.

-- The Usability Net website has a section on User observation where you can find further information on this topic.
+- The Usability Net website has a section on User observation, and another on Contextual Inquiry.

 Personas are character descriptions of key stakeholders, usually accompanied by a photograph.
 They are particularly useful for stakeholders that the design team find difficult to understand, such as the users.
 The purposes of personas are to: